metakirby5/jetpack/README.md

 # Conventions

+All files are in `src/` unless otherwise noted.

 - All React components are pure functional components with Redux.
 - The entry point is `main.coffee`, which also sets up hot reloading.
 - The root component used for routing, etc. can be found at `Root.coffee`.